NavaraCloudServices/github-copilot/SUPPORT.md

 ## Forked

-This repository is forked from https://github.com/microsoft/CopilotHackathon
+This repository is forked from https://github.com/microsoft/CopilotHackathon and we added a lot of new features and improvements.

 ## How to file issues and get help